lapinek/platform-scripting/README.md

 * All three components support scripting in Groovy.

-* AM and IDM use [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) (scripting engine) to support server-side JavaScript.
-The server-side scripts
+* AM and IDM use [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino)—the scripting engine having access to Java functionality provided by the corresponding component—to support server-side JavaScript.

 Now, to differences.